 Here is a link to the German Beer Institute's home page.
 I'm sure there are many other great websites specializing in specific styles of beer.
 Buy one of the books written about the style you are interested in brewing.
 You'll get a wealth of information you won't find any where else.

-Here is an article about this exciting competition written by the director, John Peed.
+Here is an article about this exciting competition written by the former director, John Peed.

 This may not help you win competitions, but it is a good piece of advise: Don't be discouraged if your beer doesn't do well in a competition.
 Understand that everyone is different and likes different things.
 Some judges are better than others and some may not even be able to taste the complex flavors you brewed into your beer.
 Enter your beer into a few competitions and get a general consensus.
 Average your scores and discard the low and high (I know it's hard to discard a 47 point score).
 The average will be a good indication of the quality of your beer or at least how well it fits into a particular style guideline.
 Also understand that this is all the judges are doing.
-They are juding you on how well your beer fits into a pre-described set of style guidelines and it may not reflect on the inherent quality of your beer.
+They are judging you on how well your beer fits into a pre-described set of style guidelines and it may not reflect on the inherent quality of your beer.
 There are many great beers which fit in the gray areas of the guidelines and could be entered into one of several categories.
+Sometimes it may be a good idea to enter a beer in more than one category.
+You will probably get different judges who can offer a new perspective on your beer, and it may be that the beer fits the alternate category better any way.
 Regardless of how these beers do in competition, you will get great feedback on your recipe and brewing processes from the judges.
 If you can take criticism in the spirit it was given, it will help you brew that beer better in the future, and will help you brew better beer overall.